Karmaticow/ctf/write-ups/pikamans/index.md

 [ISO C Standard (C99)](https://www.dii.uchile.cl/~daespino/files/Iso_C_1999_definition.pdf)

+Translated into common-speak, this means the compiler can reorder variables however it wants for efficiency.

 Anyway, this means we can overflow ``hp`` and ``lvl`` from ``buf``.

 Let's check if there are any canaries by checking symbols for ``stack_chk``: